gvwilson/thirdbit/src/fiction/bear/index.md

 We shouldn't leave him there.
 Or his horse, either."

-Noxy's head hurt when she woke from her nap.
+Noxy's head hurt when she woke from a troubled night's sleep.
 It wasn't a sharp pain in one spot, but more like someone was trying to squeeze her brain into a jar half a size too small.